jlraes/apex-patterns-strategy/README.md

 # Apex Design Patterns: Strategy

-This repository demonstrate the **strategy** design pattern implemented in Apex.
+This repository demonstrates the [strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) implemented in the Apex programming language.

 The example exposes a `Geocoder` search engine that returns the coordinate of a location.